-One of MCAN's strategic priorities is to provide professional development opportunities to those who work directly with students and families in the college-going process -- especially school counselors.
+One of MCAN's strategic priorities is to provide professional development opportunities to those who work directly with students and families in the college-going process — especially school counselors.
 We believe school counselors are poised to lead the charge in ensuring students are socially, academically, logistically, and financially prepared for postsecondary education.
 Counselors are uniquely positioned to change the postsecondary trajectories for all students.
-However, in order for counselors to effectively lead the college access movement in their buildings, they must be formally trained as college advisers, postsecondary planners, and education advocates.
+However, in order for them to effectively lead the college access movement in their buildings, they must be formally trained as college advisers, postsecondary planners, and education advocates.

-Thanks to generous support from The Kresge Foundation, MCAN has offered a training course for school counselors since 2013-14.
-To date, more than 690 Michigan school counselors have participated in the course.
+Thanks to generous support from the Kresge Foundation, MCAN has offered a training course for school counselors since 2013-14.
+To date, more than 800 Michigan school counselors have participated in the course.

-The 2020 Foundations of Equity in College and Career Counseling course will run Aug.
-20 – Dec.
-10. The 18-week, virtual course will include five, online meetings that take place monthly.
+The Winter 2022 Foundations of Equity in College and Career Counseling course will run Jan.
+19–May 6.
+The course will require independent online work and five online meetings, which take place monthly.

 The Foundations of Equity in College and Career Counseling course is designed for school counselors, college and career advisors, and educators.
 In this course, you’ll build upon your knowledge of equity-centered counseling and advising practices in your efforts to support student postsecondary exploration, planning, enrollment, and persistence.
 You’ll explore the fundamentals of college and career advising while also considering the available school and community-based systems, policies, and practices that contribute to equitable postsecondary attainment.
 The course will also look at how social emotional learning (SEL) and virtual advising influence postsecondary outcomes.
 You’ll enhance your skills in supporting students who reside in low-income households, are first in their family to attend college, live with disabilities, and are from underserved populations.

 Registration and Course Cost